gogit/merkle-stamp/README.md

 #### Running

-Location of the directory and the SHA hash file to use
+Location of the directory and the SHA hash type to use

 <pre>
 ~/merkle-stamp$ java -jar target/merkle-stamp-0.0.1-SNAPSHOT.jar /home/pt SHA1